-Makes decisions based on evidence and experience including the contribution of others AAC Able to meet duties under MHA and MCA AAC ACADEMIC SKILLS AND LIFELONG LEARNING Able to deliver undergraduate or postgraduate teaching and training SL, Pres, AAC Able to plan and deliver undergraduate and postgraduate teaching and training relevant to this post SL, AAC Ability to work in and lead team SL, AAC Demonstrate and the standard standards 61 446 Reflected on purpose of CPD undertaken SL, AAC Demonstrate commitment to shared leadership and collaborative working to deliver improvement.
+Makes decisions based on evidence and experience including the contribution of others AAC Able to meet duties under MHA and MCA AAC ACADEMIC SKILLS AND LIFELONG LEARNING Able to deliver undergraduate or postgraduate teaching and training SL, Pres, AAC Able to plan and deliver undergraduate and postgraduate teaching and training relevant to this post SL, AAC Ability to work in and lead team SL, AAC Reflected on purpose of CPD undertaken SL, AAC Demonstrate commitment to shared leadership and collaborative working to deliver improvement.
 SL, AAC Experienced in clinical research and/or service evaluation.
-SL, AAC Participated in continuous professional SL, AAC development Evidence of achievement in education, research, audit and service improvement: awards, prizes, SL Participated in research or service evaluation.
+SL, AAC Participated in continuous professional development SL, AAC Evidence of achievement in education, research, audit and service improvement: awards, prizes, SL Participated in research or service evaluation.
 SL, AAC presentations and publications.
 Able to use and appraise clinical evidence.
 SL, AAC, Pres Has led clinical audits leading to service change or improved outcomes to patients SL, AAC Has actively participated in clinical audit and quality improvement programmes SL, AAC, Pres